myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.md

 }
 ```

-Why'd I make the store generic?
+> Why'd I make the store generic?
 Just incase we wanted more application specific tenant info in the project that uses our library - we can just extend tenant to have any other properties that we need at the application level and configure the store appropriately 👍

-For this post I'm just going to do an in-memory implentation for the base object.
+If you want to store things like connection strings against a tenant it will need to be somewhere secure.
+In this post we are going to just do an in-memory implentation.

 ```csharp
  /// <summary>